 Michael Johanson’s music reflects a deep interest in bringing together materials drawn from a wide range of styles and approaches, all filtered through a distinctly personal voice.
-His compositions have been performed at various concerts and festivals throughout the United States and abroad by distinguished soloists and ensembles.
+His work is informed by an abiding interest in timbral and coloristic possibilities, a wide-ranging harmonic palette, an interest in extended instrumental techniques, and the occasional integration of elements found in jazz.
+His compositions have been performed at numerous concerts and festivals throughout the United States and abroad by distinguished soloists and ensembles.

 Mr. Johanson teaches courses in Composition, Contemporary Music Theory and Aural Skills, Counterpoint, and Orchestration.